EricTendian/netimpact-iit/join.md

 ## What does it cost to be a member?

-*   Lifetime membership is $250.
+*   Lifetime membership is $450.
-*   Full professional membership is $40 a year.
+*   Full professional membership is $65 a year.
-*   Full student membership is $25 a year.
+*   Full graduate student membership is $35 a year.
 *   Limited membership is free.

 ## What is the difference between Net Impact in my city and Net Impact central?

   Net Impact central is the central office of the Net Impact network based in San Francisco.
-Through its 10 person staff, Net Impact central expands the Net Impact network, supports the 120+ chapters, and manages programs and services.
+Through its 20 person staff, Net Impact central expands the Net Impact network, supports the 330+ chapters, and manages programs and services.

 ## Why does Net Impact charge annual dues?